 Leitweg-ID is the German word for buyer reference.
 This is a unique character string that enables the technical addressing of the e-invoice to an invoice recipient’s processing systems.
 An e-invoice to the Federal Administration authorities must contain a buyer reference otherwise it cannot be correctly delivered.

-OZG-RE stands for Onlinezugangsgesetz-konforme Rechnungseingangsplattform in German, or the Online Access Act-Compliant Invoice Submission Portal in English.
-This is the platform for institutions connected to the indirect Federal Administration and cooperating federal states, provided they are connected to it.
+OZG-RE stands for Onlinezugangsgesetz-konforme Rechnungseingangsplattform in German Online Access Act-Compliant Invoice Submission Portal).
+This is the portal used by organisations of the indirect federal administration and cooperating federal states, provided they are connected to it.

 Support hotline for invoice issuers: